-Simon has also written 23 gardening books, including specialist books on pruning and fruit growing. www.simonakeroyd.co.uk
+Simon has also written over 30 gardening books, including specialist books on pruning and fruit growing. www.simonakeroyd.co.uk

 When Simon isn't writing or making cider, he can usually be found sailing and canoeing on the River Dart and Torbay, and looking after his honey bees.
 Simon regularly lectures on fruit growing, cider making and gardening too.

 (pic below - Simon canoeing on River Dart with spaniels Beanie and River)